timlabs/uscode/United States Code/TITLE 26-INTERNAL REVENUE CODE/Subtitle A-Income Taxes/CHAPTER 1-NORMAL TAXES AND SURTAXES/Subchapter A-Determination of Tax Liability/PART IV-CREDITS AGAINST TAX/Subpart A-Nonrefundable Personal Credits.md

       * (i) uses the ground or ground water as a thermal energy source to heat the dwelling unit referred to in subparagraph (A) or as a thermal energy sink to cool such dwelling unit, and

       * (ii) meets the requirements of the Energy Star program which are in effect at the time that the expenditure for such equipment is made.

+* #### (6) Qualified biomass fuel property expenditure
+  * #### (A) In general
+    * The term "qualified biomass fuel property expenditure" means an expenditure for property—

+      * (i) which uses the burning of biomass fuel to heat a dwelling unit located in the United States and used as a residence by the taxpayer, or to heat water for use in such a dwelling unit, and

+      * (ii) which has a thermal efficiency rating of at least 75 percent (measured by the higher heating value of the fuel).

+  * #### (B) Biomass fuel
+    * For purposes of this section, the term "biomass fuel" means any plant-derived fuel available on a renewable or recurring basis.

 #### (e) Special rules
 * For purposes of this section—